Connection pool hangs in createOrWaitForConnection

 More threads than the maximum connection pool size

-Normally, connections are requested from managed thread pools such as WebContainer, ORB.thread.pool, WMQJCAResourceAdapter, etc. If the sum of the maximum sizes of the thread pools that may use connections is less than the maximum size of the connection pool, then, with sufficient concurrent workload, or if there is a backup in the backend resource (database, queue, etc.), then this can become a bottleneck.
+Normally, connections are requested from managed thread pools such as WebContainer, ORB.thread.pool, WMQJCAResourceAdapter, etc. If the sum of the maximum sizes of the thread pools that may use connections is less than the maximum size of the connection pool, then, with sufficient concurrent workload, or if there is a backup in the backend resource (database, queue, etc.) or something else causing the connections to be held for a long time, then this can become a bottleneck.

-- Increase the maximum connection pool size to sum(max(connection-using thread pool size))+1 or,
+2. Increase the maximum connection pool size to sum(max(connection-using thread pool size))+1, and/or,

-Option 1 may put unexpected stress on the backend resource (database, queue, etc.) and/or unexpected stress (e.g. CPU, Java heap, etc.) on the application server because now more concurrent work can run.
-Option 2 may increase response times due to queuing.
+Option 2 may put unexpected stress on the backend resource (database, queue, etc.) and/or unexpected stress on the application server (e.g. CPU, Java heap, etc.) because more concurrent work can run that would previously be bottlenecked.
+Option 3 may increase response times due to queuing.

 Therefore, there is no easy answer as this involves a tuning exercise.